parimal-paramanik/login_automation_testing/README.md

-# Automated Testing Documentation for SDLMS Login Process
+Automated Testing Documentation for SDLMS Login Process Overview

-Overview
-Automated testing plays a crucial role in ensuring the reliability, functionality, and performance of the SDLMS (DeepThought Learning Management System) login process.
-This documentation outlines the testing approach, test cases, challenges faced, and instructions for running the tests using TestCafe.
+Automated testing plays a pivotal role in ensuring the dependability, functionality, and efficiency of the SDLMS (DeepThought Learning Management System) login process.
+This comprehensive documentation elucidates the meticulous testing approach, delineates test cases, discusses encountered challenges, and furnishes lucid instructions for executing the tests through the TestCafe framework.

 Table of Contents
 Introduction